Lyneham, Australian Capital Territory: Politics

 Lyneham is located within the federal electorate of Canberra and it is represented by Alicia Payne for the Labor Party.
-In the ACT Legislative Assembly, Lyneham is part of the electorate of Kurrajong, which elects five members on the basis of proportional representation, two Labor, two Greens and one Liberal.
-Polling place statistics are shown to the right for the Lyneham polling place at Lyneham Primary School in the 2022 federal and 2020 ACT elections.
-The Lyneham East polling place was also established at Lyneham High School for the 2022 election.
+In the ACT Legislative Assembly, Lyneham is part of the electorate of Kurrajong, which elects five members on the basis of proportional representation, two Labor, one Green, one Liberal and one Independent.
+Polling place statistics are shown to the right for the Lyneham polling place at Lyneham Primary School in the 2025 federal and 2024 ACT elections.
+The Lyneham East polling place was also established at Lyneham High School for the 2025 election.

 Education

 Lyneham is home to Lyneham High School, Lyneham Primary School and Brindabella Christian College Lyneham Campus.

 Transport

 Lyneham is served by five light rail stops: Macarthur Avenue, Dickson Interchange, Swinden Street, Phillip Avenue and EPIC and Racecourse.
 The first four are located on its eastern edge and only the first two are near the residential areas of Lyneham.
 It is also served by buses on routes R9, 30, 31, 50 and 51.
 The Sullivans Creek shared path traverses the suburb and is a busy commuter cycling route.